PadamGoel/MedInsight/README.md

-# MediPredict - Disease Prediction Using Machine Learning
+# MediInsight - Disease Prediction Using Machine Learning

 A machine learning model for predicting diseases based on user-input symptoms.
 This project leverages classification algorithms to provide accurate disease predictions using a dataset of symptoms and corresponding diagnoses.